bobschrag/token-matcher/README.md

 version 2 of the License, or (at your option) any later version, with the GNU Classpath Exception which is available at https://www.gnu.org/software/classpath/license.html.

+## Acknowledgements

+Thanks to folks at Franz (Inc.) and at Elemental Cognition (Inc.) for posing inspiring problems and to folks on Clojurians Slack channel `#beginners` for generous advice.